ybrs/riffq/docs/index.md

-# Riffq Documentation
+# Riffq

-Welcome to the Riffq documentation site.
-This guide provides an overview of the project, explains how to get started, and highlights the key concepts behind the data pipeline.
+**riffq** is a toolkit in python for building PostgreSQL wire-compatible databases.
+It allows you to serve data from Python over the PostgreSQL protocol.

 ## About the project

+So in other words `riffq` is postgresql wire compatible frontend layer for your databases/data in python.

+We also have a catalog emulation system in rust with datafusion.

-Riffq combines Rust and Python components to deliver fast, reliable data processing.
-The Python package lives under [`pysrc/riffq`](../pysrc/riffq), while the Rust crate powers performance-critical features.
+The Python package lives under [`pysrc/riffq`](../pysrc/riffq), while the Rust crate powers performance-critical features [`src/`](../src/).

 Use the navigation on the left to explore the guides: